-PI 2.4.2 There is a strategy in place that is designed to ensure the UoA does not pose a risk of serious or irreversible harm to the habitats.
-Justific ation These measures are required by OSPAR and Norwegian legislation (Marine Resources Act) to protect sensitive marine habitats; the measures are observed and closed areas rigorously enforced.
-This includes a rule to move-on when vulnerable habitats are encountered - see Section 5.5.2.2 Monitoring of fishing activity and regular aerial and maritime surveillance patrols ensure that the closed areas are observed and that the sensitive habitats within them are safeguarded.
-VMS provides real time data on the vessels, verifying their proximity to closed areas.
-SG60 is met In addition to monitoring the fishery, methods and gear, seabed habitats continue to be monitored and mapped through the MAREANO programme.
-The OSPAR mapping programme, Fig 30, has identified further offshore areas for protection, in the main Lophelia reefs and seamounts, but not other deep water VMEs (eg coral gardens and sponges).
-In terms of avoidance of such areas for fishing, it appears that the 'Norwegian authorities have so far been reluctant to impose restrictions on the use of passive gears in coral areas, which are often targeted by longline and gillnet fisheries.
-(Fossa et al 2010) This can also be deduced from the fact that current impact thresholds apply to trawl fishing, no such thresholds have been set for demersal longlines and gillnet gears.
-SG80 is not met. order to meet SG100 testing w vould also require regular review w of the strategy. c Managem ent strategy implementation Guidep ost There is some quantitative evidence that the measures/partial strategy is being implemented successfully.
+PI 2.4 There is a strategy in place that is designed to ensure the UoA does not pose a risk o serious or irreversible harm to the habitats.
+Justific ation to protect sensitive marine ha enforced.
+This includes a rule Section 5.5.2.2 Monitoring of fishing activity that the closed areas are o by OSPAR and Norwegian legis bitats; the measures are observ to move-on when vulnerable h and regular aerial and maritim bserved and that the sensitinal al time data on the vessels, veri ed and closed areas rigorously abitats are encountered - see ne surveillance patrols ensure we habitats within them are monitored and mapped throu programme, Fig 30, has identi Lophelia reefs and seamounts sponges).
+In terms of avoidance authorities have so far been rein coral areas, which are oft 2010) This can also be deduce fishing, no such thresholds has SG80 is not met.
+Testing would require more defined. fishery, methods and gear, seab gh the MAREANO programme. fied further offshore areas for p , but not other deep water VME ce of such areas for fishing, it ap eluctant to impose restrictions of en targeted by longline and gilli d from the fact that current impose been set for demersal longline etail on the geomorphological of The OSPAR mapping protection, in the main Es (eg coral gardens and opears that the 'Norwegian on the use of passive gears net fisheries.
+(Fossa et al pact thresholds apply to trawlines and gillnet gears. order to meet SG100 testing v which was not available to the vould also require regular review С nent strategy implementation I T Guidep ost There is some quantitative evidence that the measures/partial strategy is being implemented successfully.
 There is clear quantitative evidence that the partial strategy/strategy is being implemented successfully and is achieving its objective, as outlined in scoring issue (a).
-Met?
-Y N Justific ation The Norwegian enforcement agencies are satisfied that incursions into the closed areas are rare and do not represent a systemic failure of fishery enforcement or malpractice among the ling and tusk fishery longliners and gillnetters.
-There is quantitative evidence indicating that areas containing vulnerable habitats are being closed to fishing by the Norwegian Government.
-Further areas are being considered, as mapping progresses.
-OSPAR closed areas are also set up to protect vulnerable habitats, some in international waters (see Figure 38) SG80 is met.
-Clear quantitative evidence would need to indicate that areas containing vulnerable habitats such as coral gardens and sponges are also being closed to fishing by the Norwegian Government, and some sort of threshold values apply to static gears too.
-In order to meet SG100 there have to be further areas closed to fishing, in deep water, including areas which protect other vulnerable habitats, besides hard corals.
-OSPAR closed areas are not necessarily covered by legal compliance measures. d Complian ce with management requirem ents and other MSC UoAs'/nor n-MSC fisheries' measures to protect V Guiden There is qualitative evidence There is some quantitative There is clear quantitative ost that the UoA complies with its management evidence that the UoA complies with both its evidence that the UoA complies with both its
+Met? Υ N Justific ation rare and do not represent a significant to the ling and tusk fishery longlically there is quantitative evidence closed to fishing by the Norw mapping progresses.
+OSPAR is some in international waters (SG80 is met.
+Clear quantitative evidence we such as coral gardens and significant gardens which protect indicating that areas containing vegian Government.
+Further a closed areas are also set up to g vulnerable habitats are being reas are being considered, as protect vulnerable habitats, containing vulnerable habitats to fishing by the Norwegian ic gears too.
+Sed to fishing, in deep water, des hard corals.
+OSPAR closed d । nce with management requirem nents and other MSC UoAs'/no n-MSC fisheries' measures to protect \ Th ' There is all the second Guidep ost There is qualitative evidence that the UoA complies with its management There is some quantitative evidence that the UoA complies with both its There is clear quantitative evidence that the UoA complies with both its